The Brady Kids: Background

 In 1972, with the live action sitcom The Brady Bunch preparing for the start of its fourth season, show creator and executive producer Sherwood Schwartz approached Filmation about the creation of an animated series featuring the Brady Kids.
-Filmation agreed, and Lou Schiemer and Norm Prescott (who would later develop Schwartz properties Gilligan's Planet and The New Adventures of Gilligan) headed up the project.
+Filmation agreed, and Lou Schiemer and Norm Prescott (who had later developed Schwartz properties Gilligan's Planet and The New Adventures of Gilligan) headed up the project.

 Characters

 The original show's six children (Barry Williams, Maureen McCormick, Christopher Knight, Eve Plumb, Mike Lookinland and Susan Olsen) voiced their animated counterparts in the first season.
 As the series' title implies, the parents and Alice the housekeeper characters were omitted from the show.
 At the end of the first season, Filmation asked the kids to continue on their existing contracts for another five episodes in a second season.
 The kids' original answer was no, prodded on by their agent Harvey Shotz.
 Filmation threatened both to sue the children over breach of contract, and to continue the show without their voices.
-Lookinland, Plumb, and Olsen agreed to the extended Filmation contract, but Williams, Knight, and McCormick did not agree.
+Knight, Lookinland, Plumb, and Olsen agreed to the extended Filmation contract, but Williams and McCormick did not agree.
+Williams and McCormick were replaced with Lane Scheimer and Erika Scheimer, the son and daughter of Filmation producer Lou Scheimer.